Lev Yashin: International career

-Despite the disappointment of the 1962 World Cup, Yashin would bounce back to win the Ballon d'Or in December 1963.
-One of his best performances that year was the 1963 England v Rest of the World football match, where he made a number of spectacular saves.
-From that point onward he was known to the world as the "Black Spider" because he wore a distinctive all-black outfit and because it seemed as though he had eight arms to save almost everything.
-But to his fans, he was always the fearless "Black Panther".
-He often played wearing a cloth cap of burnt-brick colour.
+Despite the disappointment of the 1962 World Cup, Yashin would go on to win the Ballon d'Or in December 1963.
+One of his most notable performances that year was his appearnce during the 1963 England v Rest of the World football match, where he made a number of spectacular saves.
+From that point onward, he was known to the world as the "Black Spider" because he wore a distinctive all-black outfit and because it seemed as though he had eight arms to save almost everything.
+He often played wearing a cloth cap of a burnt-brick colour.
 Yashin led the Soviet team to its best showing at the FIFA World Cup, a fourth-place finish in the 1966 World Cup held in England.

-Always ready to give advice to his comrades, Yashin even made a fourth trip to the World Cup finals in 1970, held in Mexico, as the third-choice back-up and an assistant coach.
+Yashin made his fourth and last trip to the World Cup finals in 1970, held in Mexico, as the third-choice back-up and an assistant coach.
 The Soviet team again reached the quarter-finals.
 In 1971, in Moscow, he played his last match for Dynamo Moscow.
 Lev Yashin's FIFA testimonial match was held at the Lenin Stadium in Moscow with 100,000 fans attending and a host of football stars, including Pelé, Eusébio and Franz Beckenbauer.

 Personal life and health

 After retiring from playing, Yashin spent almost 20 years in various administrative positions at Dynamo Moscow.
 He also spent much of his retirement indulging in what his wife called his second passion: fishing.
 A bronze statue of Lev Yashin was erected at the Dynamo Stadium in Moscow.

-In 1986, following a thrombophlebitis contracted while he was in Budapest, Yashin underwent the amputation of one of his legs.
+In 1986, after he contracted thrombophlebitis while he was in Budapest, Yashin underwent the amputation of one of his legs.
 He died in 1990 of stomach cancer, despite a surgical intervention in an attempt to save his life.
 He was given a state funeral as a Soviet Honoured Master of Sport.

 Yashin was survived by wife Valentina Timofeyevna and daughters Irina and Elena; when Russia hosted the 2018 FIFA World Cup, Valentina was still living in the Moscow apartment that the Soviet state had given her husband in 1964.
 Yashin has a granddaughter and one surviving grandson; another grandson died in 2002 at age 14 from injuries suffered in a bicycle accident.
 The surviving grandson, Vasili Frolov, played as a goalkeeper in Dynamo's youth section and was on the books of the senior side, but never played a game with the senior side, retiring from play at age 23.
 He now runs a goalkeeper training school in Moscow near Spartak Moscow's current stadium.